Support for fostered children

 All children in care have a social worker to support them through their childhood.
 Children and their carers will meet with their social worker regularly for advice and support.
 The child's social worker is responsible for the child's care plan and making sure all their needs are met.

 Individual support services

 The social worker and foster carer will work with professional services such as health, education and therapeutic support to make sure that each child reaches their potential with the support they need.

-Foster children are entitled to a leisure card which gives them free entry for a range of leisure activities and attractions across the region.
+Foster children are entitled to a Freedom Card which gives them free entry for a range of leisure activities and attractions across the region.

 Teenagers to work